 The food hall diaspora

 Primed by the success of the food hall pioneers, ambitious new food halls are in the works.
-Anthony Bourdain’s international-themed Bourdain Market will open in Manhattan in 2017, featuring more than 100 vendors in a 155,000-square-foot Pier 57 space.
-In Los Angeles, the first West Coast Eataly—with celebrity chef Mario Batali— will open next year as a part of Westfield Century City’s $800 million renovation.
+Anthony Bourdain is planning a Manhattan venture, featuring more than 100 vendors in a 155,000-square-foot Pier 57 space.
+In Los Angeles, the first West Coast Eataly opened in 2017 as a part of Westfield Century City’s $800 million renovation.
 Taubman’s $500 million renovation of the Beverly Center will include “The Street,” curated by well-known chef Michael Mina, to open in 2018.

 A new wave of food halls has already cropped up in cities like Seattle (Melrose Market), Denver (The Source) and Atlanta (Krog Street Market, Ponce City Market.)
 Portland’s Pine Street Market just opened in May 2016, while Uptown Urban Market in Dallas opened in June.

 Some halls involve creative re-use of obsolete facilities.
-Stanley Marketplace in Aurora, Colorado, will open later this year in a former 140,000-square-foot aviation manufacturing facility, while Baltimore’s R. House will open in the shell of a former auto showroom this fall.
-Also coming up is Pizitz Food Hall, to open in downtown Birmingham in the shell of a former department store.
-In 2017, Fareground in downtown Austin will open in an office building and Van Aken District Food Hall will open near Cleveland.
+Stanley Marketplace in Aurora, Colorado is housed in a former 140,000-square-foot aviation manufacturing facility, while Baltimore’s R. House is in the shell of a former auto showroom this fall.

 From the city to the suburbs